RahulJamod28/python-django-learning-journey/README.md

 ## 🏁 Final Note

-This repository is not a random practice folder —
+This Repository Is Not a Random Practice Folder —
 it’s a **professional dev journey**, structured properly, showing real progress and real projects.

 ---